4 Steps to a Digitization Strategy: How-To for Top-Managers

 3. Talent and know-how: Which skills and competences do the acting people need?
 Are there areas for which I need data, and how can artificial intelligence, algorithms, and automated work processes support the transformation?
 How can I hire new talent for my company using innovative and automated approaches?

-Digitization and Digital Transformation are main topics of the Professional MBA Digital Transformation and Data Science.
+Digitization and Digital Transformation are main topics of the Executive MBA Digital Transformation and Data Science.
 For more information about the program, please click here.

 Share this